mainlp/dialect-ToD-robustness/README.md

 We use the following convention to name files.
 Each file is named according to the pattern '{train language}{dev language}.{test language}.{dataset}'.
 The suffix '1p' denotes cases where single perturbations are applied.
 In other cases, all perturbations are applied simultaneously by default.

+### Replication

+To replicate the perturbation rules exactly as used in the paper (without potential later improvements), use [this commit](https://github.com/mainlp/dialect-ToD-robustness/tree/094e0ce38c3658f975d40dc22e5c3f0a008d65a8).

 ## Cite us